ni3choudhary/Sentiment-Analysis-Google-Play-App-Reviews/README.md

 **3. sentiment_analysis_with_bert_and_hugging_face_using_torch.ipynb** to fine-tune BERT for sentiment analysis and save the best model for deployment purpose.
 Here, you'll do the required text preprocessing (special tokens, padding, and attention masks) and build a Sentiment Classifier using Transformers.

+**4. sentiment_analyzer/assets/** please put saved model file named best_model_state.bin into this directory.

-**4. sentiment_analyzer/classifier/sentiment_classifier.py** to create a classifier that uses the BERT model.
+**5. sentiment_analyzer/classifier/sentiment_classifier.py** to create a classifier that uses the BERT model.

-**5. sentiment_analyzer/classifier/model.py** to create an interface to abstract the inference logic.
+**6. sentiment_analyzer/classifier/model.py** to create an interface to abstract the inference logic.
 It exposes a single predict() method with all the text processing required to build a sentiment analysis model.

 - Now Inside sentiment_analyzer directory run **api.py** on terminal to start local server.
 ```console